 In the past, royal mums haven’t had baby showers—including Kate Middleton and Princess Diana.
 But, Meghan Markle chose to have a private one with about 15 of her closest friends in New York City.
 The event was co-hosted by one of Markle’s best friends, Serena Williams.
 To shower an expectant royal is considered “bad taste,” but Meghan still wanted to celebrate.
-This is why Archie didn’t get a royal title.

 Only special receiving blankets are used

 A popular baby shower gift is a receiving blanket, which is a small, lightweight blanket used for swaddling your baby.
 But there was no point in gifting Meghan and Harry with receiving blankets, as royal babies have theirs made by G.H.
 Hurt & Son, which has been making all royal receiving blankets for the past century.
 Although when Prince George was born, he was famously introduced to the world in an Aden + Anais swaddle.
 Don’t miss these 19 official portraits of the royal family.